microsoft/MixedRealityToolkit-Unity/Feature_Contribution_Process.md

 * Events that can be raised with the system should be defined in the interface, with all the required parameters for initializing the event data.

 ## Event Data Implementation Requirements
-The EventData defines exactly what data the handler is expected to receive from the event.
+The Event Data defines exactly what data the handler is expected to receive from the event.

 * All Event Datum for the feature should be defined in `MixedRealityToolkit/_Core/EventDatum/<FeatureName>`.
 * All new Event Data classes should inherit from `GenericBaseEventData`

 ## Handler Implementation Requirements

-The HandLer Interface defines each event a component should be listening for and the types of data passed.
+The Handler Interface defines each event a component should be listening for and the types of data passed.
 End users will implement the interface to execute logic based on the event data received.

 * Handler interfaces should be defined in `MixedRealityToolkit/_Core/Interfaces/<FeatureName>System/Handlers`.
 * Handler interfaces should inherit from `UnityEngine.EventSystems.IEventSystemHandler`